 At the centre of your being you have the answer; you know who you are and you know what you want.
 Lao Tzu

-I will meet you in the present moment and over time and through the therapeutic process, help you transcend those aspects of your ego that are self-defeating and connect to a deeper transpersonal space; a pure conscious awareness that gives rise to the eternal present.
+I will meet you in the present moment and over time and through the therapeutic process, help you deconstruct those aspects of your ego that are self-defeating and connect to a deeper transpersonal space; a pure conscious awareness that gives rise to the eternal present.
 I will help you to experience your truth, all that is required is trust in the therapeutic process, an open mind and a willingness to enquire within.

 The illusion of the ego is the belief that you are your thoughts – in other words, the personal identification with the voice in your head; a voice that often lives in a past of guilt and regret, and a future of fear and worry.